siifat/siifat.github.io/_posts/2024-01-06-javanotes.md

 ---

 ---
 # Introduction to Java

-## What is Java?
 Java
 : Java is a powerful and versatile programming language that has been widely used for over two decades.
 It's known for its portability, security, and object-oriented approach.

-### Key features of Java
+## Key features of Java
 - General-Purpose Programming Language
 - Easy to learn
 - Write Once, Run Anywhere (WORA)
 - Object-Oriented
 - Secure
 - Platform Independent
 - It's Free!

 ## How to run our first code in Java?
 We need a few things to get started.